A set of shading attributes that define the appearance of a geometry's surface when rendered.

 When you create a material, you define a collection of visual attributes and their options, which you can then reuse for multiple geometries in a scene.

-A material has eight visual properties, listed in Configuring Visual Properties, each of which defines a different part of SceneKit’s lighting and shading process.
+A material has several visual properties, each of which defines a different part of SceneKit’s lighting and shading process.
 Each visual property is an instance of the

 SCNMaterial class that provides a solid color, texture, or other 2D content for that aspect of SceneKit’s rendering.
 The material’s